-U.S. Postal Service Files Notice with PRC for New Mailing Services Pricing
+U.S. Postal Service Proposes New Prices for 2024

-- Actions taken to address continued elevated inflation and prior years defective pricing model - New prices scheduled to take effect July 9, 2023 - Postal Service prices remain among the most affordable in the world
+- New prices scheduled to take effect Jan.
+21, 2024 - Postal Service prices remain among the most affordable in the world - First-Class Forever stamp will be 68 cents

-WASHINGTON, DC - Today, the United States Postal Service filed notice with the Postal Regulatory Commission (PRC) of mailing services price changes to take effect July 9, 2023.
-The new rates include a three-cent increase in the price of a First-Class Mail Forever stamp from 63 cents to 66 cents.
+WASHINGTON, DC - Today, the United States Postal Service filed notice with the Postal Regulatory Commission (PRC) of mailing services price changes to take effect Jan.
+21, 2024.
+The new rates include a 2-cent increase in the price of a First-Class Mail Forever stamp, from 66 cents to 68 cents.